 With so many Italian immigrants in the States, it's no surprise that artisanal, American made, Italian inspired provisions have been popping up all over the country in the last few years.

-Southern Italy is known for their lemon liquor, also known as Limoncello.
+Southern Italy is known for its lemon liquor, also known as Limoncello.
 With 80% of American grown lemons coming from Ventura County in California, Ventura Limoncello founders, James Carling, and Manuela Zaretti-Carling started using Manuela's grandmother's recipe in 2007 to make American made Limoncello.
-They source the citrus direct from California grows and hand peel the fruits themselves.
+They source the citrus directly from California, growing and hand peeling the fruits themselves.
 Refreshing, tart, and sweet, this California made Limoncello is worth it.

 Baia Pasta is made by a two-person team, both Italians, in Oakland, California.
 Interestingly enough, Baia Pasta was born when one of the founders, Renato Sardo, learned that most of the wheat used by Italian pasta makers is grown in the USA, yet it was nearly impossible to find quality dry pasta made in the States.
 They combined the art of traditional Italian pasta making with great American-grown grains and produce short cuts of pasta in five different organic flours including, durum, whole durum, spelt, whole spelt, and Kamut® Khorasan wheat.
 I particularly love Baia Pasta Organic Durum Wheat Nutshells.
 The same of the pasta makes it great to pair with a think, chunky ragu so that the pasta ‘grabs' all the good stuff, so you can get everything all in one bite.

 ‘Salame di Cioccolato' is a dessert made from dark chocolate, broken cookies, butter, and eggs.
 It's eaten at Christmas time in Italy.
 I've also heard that it's popular during the summer months because making it doesn't require the oven, so you won't heat your house unnecessarily during the hot weather.
 A chocolate company in Nashville, Tennessee, Olive and Sinclair, put their own twist on it by making it with toasted marshmallow, 75% cacao dark chocolate, and homemade graham for a S'mores Chocolate Chocuterie.

 What American made, Italian inspired items do you love to share with family and friends?
 Let us know in the comments section.